Elyzavetka/Elyzavetka/README.md

 I am beginner Software Engineer based in London.
 ------------------------------------------------

-I recently completed Makers Academy course as a software developer.
+Recently, I completed the Makers Academy bootcamp, with specialism as a software engineer.
+I have a mathematical brain and I like it when everything is organised and done perfectly.
+I am sure that those qualities of my character will help me in my tech career.
 I am looking for entry position.
 I have a lot of experience working as a photo retoucher for women's magazines.

 * 🧠  I'm learning TypeScript, Redux